El Salvador Finca San Carlos

 A few years ago, when the Roya outbreak was just beginning, Carlos went to Colombia to learn more about the strategies to overcome the disease.
 While he was there they spoke of the Colombian Castillo (F5 Hybrid).
 He convinced them to give him one pound of seeds.
 I’m not sure of the exact numbers, but this year both Carlos and Ernesto are planting 10’s of thousands of this new cultivar at lower elevations.
 Each farmer has planted some at higher elevations that are producing fruit now.
 We are going to know a lot more in the coming years regarding cup quality of this Roya resistant cultivar.
 From the “Things I learned from Carlos”: How to recognize the entry point of the Boca de Fruto (fruit beetle) and the fruit is not ready until you can squeeze 3 drops of honey (juice).

 This has been a family farm for 75 years.
-Carlos inherited this finca from his father, Dr. Amadeo Riera y Solona to whom he credits with teaching him the dedication and care necessary to produce what Carlos says is, “the best coffee in all of El Salvador.”
-Carlos and his family are committed to the social welfare of the surrounding communities through active participation in programs that encourage education and job growth.
+Carlos inherited this finca from his father, Dr. Amadeo Riera y Solona to whom he credits with teaching him the dedication and care necessary to produce what Carlos laughingly says is, “the best coffee in all of El Salvador.”
+Maybe just one of the best as Finca San Carlos consistently finishes in the El Salvador Cup of Excellence top 20.
+Carlos and his family are committed to the social welfare of the surrounding communities through active participation in programs that encourage education, job growth, conservation, and the national culture.